 MA Programme Description

-At the beginning of the spring term, first year students contribute to the Work in Progress Show.
+At the beginning of the spring term, first-year students contribute to the Work-in-progress Show.
 Their work is not expected to be resolved at this stage.
 It is an opportunity to take risks, trying new materials and ideas.
 As this is in a public context it includes the question of spectatorship.
 This enables students to reflect upon the efficacy of the visual forms and concepts with which they have been working.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
-The courses offered by CHS to first year studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.
+The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.

 In the autumn and spring terms there are a series of College-wide seminars and lectures.
-The autumn term series will relate to your particular discipline (though it is possible to elect to join a series being offered to students on other programmes) whereas the spring term series will be more broad-based and cross-disciplinary in nature.
+The autumn term series will relate to your particular discipline, whereas the spring term series will be more broad-based and cross-disciplinary in nature.

-In the spring and summer terms, a CHS tutor will give you individual tutorials to support the development of a dissertation which is submitted *at the end of the Summer Term.* The dissertation should be between 6,000–10,000 words in length – this is a major piece of work and you will be not be able to submit for the Final Examination until you have passed this assessment.
+In the spring and summer terms, a CHS tutor will give you individual tutorials to support the development of a dissertation which is submitted at the end of the summer term.
+The dissertation should be between 6,000–10,000 words in length – this is a major piece of work and you will not be able to submit for the Final Examination until you have passed this assessment.